What are Google Merchant Feed Rules?

 For very small merchants managing limited feeds for Google Shopping only, this tool will turn out to be a time and money saver.

-Still, there are plenty of reasons why merchants, especially medium-sized and large ones, will still need to use a data feed management and optimization tool for their shopping campaigns.
+Still, there are plenty of reasons why merchants, especially medium-sized and large ones as well as agencies, will still need to use a data feed management and optimization tool for their shopping campaigns.

 Having all your eggs in one basket is never a good strategy and today more than ever it's very important to be wherever your clients are.